triSYCL/sycl/README.md

-This is a fork of the Intel SYCL upstreaming effort ([https://github.com/intel/llvm/tree/sycl](https://github.com/intel/llvm/tree/sycl)) with some alterations made to allow SYCL compilation for Xilinx FPGA's.
+This is a fork of the Intel SYCL upstreaming effort ([https://github.com/intel/llvm/tree/sycl](https://github.com/intel/llvm/tree/sycl)) with some alterations made to allow SYCL compilation for Xilinx FPGA.
 However, the alterations made shouldn't affect previous targets supported by the Intel tool, so in theory it should be possible to use different accelerators from different vendors at the same time, including for